Yun Ho-jung: Political views

 Formerly holding pro-LGBT views, Yun expressed anti-LGBT views prior to the 2020 South Korean legislative election, stating that his party is not willing to cooperate with pro-LGBT parties, such as Green Party Korea.
 He is a moderate figure of the pro-Moon Jae-in faction.

 Controversy

 On 27 March 2021, during the campaign of Park Young-sun, who was running for Mayor of Seoul in the 2021 by-elections, Yun told people, "There is a candidate who keeps lying, even though he knows he owns a property in Naegok-dong.", referring the PPP candidate and former Mayor Oh Se-hoon.
 He then asked people, "Is he rubbish or not?", and gave the answer, "Yes, he is rubbish."
 He also stated: "(Oh) approved a master plan, but he kept denying he had done so.
 Is he rubbish or not?"
 He finally urged people to "separate the rubbish properly on 7 April."
 The PPP subsequently condemned his remarks as "severe hate speech" and "ruinous social splitting that must be stopped immediately."

+Personal life

+Yun's mother, Lee Soon-ye, died in 2017.